error418/tirolesa/README.md

 ### Templates

 Templates enable you to define a set of repository configurations.
-A organization member can choose a template from this set when creating a repository using limnetic.
+A organization member can choose a template from this set when creating a repository using tirolesa.

 #### Repository Templates

 Repository templates configure basic settings of the created repository.
 If you inspect the data structure of the `config` property, you will notice similarities to the [GitHub API](https://developer.github.com/v3/repos/#input).
 You can set every property described in the linked API documentation inside `config`.
-Be aware, that not every property will be displayed to the user in the limnetic web interface.
+Be aware, that not every property will be displayed to the user in the tirolesa web interface.

 ##### Configurable Properties